TAJD/personalBlog/README.md

-This is my personal website, it is based on the [Ultra](https://github.com/ronv/ultra) theme.
+This is my personal website.
+It is based on the [Ultra](https://github.com/ronv/ultra) theme.